stijlist/stijlist.github.io/_posts/2015-07-30-when-object-orientation-works-a-rule-of-thumb.md

 used to be a very involved decision for me - and boils it down to one concrete rule of thumb:

-* If something must be modeled as a singleton, use OO design principles to code for it.
+* If something must be modeled as a "logical singleton"&sup1;, use OO design principles to code for it.
 If it's not, use FP.

 This has clarified some things immensely for me, like "why does the IO monad seem like such a friction point in Haskell?" (sockets and files are singletons!) or